Our Private Hiking Program opperates separately from our Daily Guided Hikes.

 Are you looking to get outside, breathe deep, and take in the beauty of the High Country?
-If so, Westglow offers skilled, friendly hiking guides to lead you on the hike of your choice.
-We suggest you read through the following trail menu and then call Westglow Resort and Spa to reserve your own guided hike.
+If so, skilled hiking guides are ready to lead you on the many great trails that surround Westglow Resort and Spa.
+Complimentary Morning Guided Group Hikes for overnight and Day Spa Package guests begin at 9am and are finished no later than 11am.
+No reservation is required and guests of all fitness levels are welcome.
+Private Guided Hikes of varying distance, difficulty, and time are available as well.
+We suggest you read through the following trail menu and call Westglow to reserve your own.
 Be sure to call in advance as availability is limited.
 All guided private hikes begin at 1pm.
 Snacks and water are provided by Westglow.

 †€ Price Lake Trail: (2 to 2.5 hours) This 2.5 mile trail circles Price Lake and offers many wildlife viewing opportunities.
 Look for numerous types of birds, turtles, and evidence of beaver.
 This wooded walk with little elevation change includes a long boardwalk over a boggy area and stream.
 The views of Grandfather Mountain are particularly photogenic on the east bank.